Charged Higgs Pairs at the LHC: A NLO Analysis: Production in Vector-Boson Fusion

 and expanding the full matrix element to NLO.
 The explicit NLO correction terms read

 where $z=x/y$ and the plus distributions of Eq.~(\ref{eq:plus}) have been used.
 The Altarelli--Parisi splitting functions $P_{qq}$ and $P_{qg}$ are defined in Eq.~(\ref{eq:altpar}).

-Choosing the dynamical scales $\mu_R=\mu_F = Q_i = \sqrt{-q_i^2}$ at each proton leg, the QCD corrections are of moderate size, i.e.~at the 10--15\% level as can be inferred from Fig.~\ref{fg:k_vbf}.
+Choosing the dynamical scales $\mu_R=\mu_F = Q_i = \sqrt{-q_i^2}$ at each proton leg, the QCD corrections are of moderate size, i.e.~at the 10--15\% level as can be inferred from Fig.~\ref{fg:k_vbf}\footnote{Fig.~\ref{fg:k_vbf} includes the corresponding LO and NLO scale-uncertainty bands, too.
+The K factors for $\tan\beta = 2,20$ are hardly distinguishable.}.
 The relative QCD corrections develop only a minor dependence on the value of $\tan\beta$.
 The related scale uncertainties determined by the 7-point method are shown in Figs.~\ref{fg:sc_vbf1}, \ref{fg:sc_vbf2}.
 The NLO error band lies within the LO one and reduces to residual uncertainties to a level of less than 2--10\%.
 This uncertainty needs to be added to the one of the SFA itself.
 The cross section of the VBF does not develop a relevant dependence on the value of $\tan\beta$, since it is dominated by the gauge-coupling contributions.